webhintio/hint/packages/hint-detect-css-reflows/docs/composite.md

-# detect-css-reflows (`hint-detect-css-reflows`)
+# detect-css-reflows/composite (`hint-detect-css-reflows/composite`)

-Let the developers know if changes to a specific CSS property will trigger changes on the Layout, Composite or Paint rendering pipeline.
+Let the developers know if changes to a specific CSS property will trigger changes on the Composite rendering pipeline.

 ## Why is this important?

 Understanding what rendering pipeline operations will be triggered by changes on specific CSS properties can prevent users from introducing unintentional performance hits.

 ## What does the hint check?